graphql-python/sanic-graphql/README.md

 -   `context`: A value to pass as the `context` to the `graphql()` function.
 -   `root_value`: The `root_value` you want to provide to `executor.execute`.
 -   `pretty`: Whether or not you want the response to be pretty printed JSON.
 -   `executor`: The `Executor` that you want to use to execute queries.
+If an `AsyncExecutor` instance is provided, performs queries asynchronously within executor’s loop.
 -   `graphiql`: If `True`, may present [GraphiQL] when loaded directly from a browser (a useful tool for debugging and exploration).
 -   `graphiql_template`: Inject a Jinja template string to customize GraphiQL.
 -   `jinja_env`: Sets jinja environment to be used to process GraphiQL template.
 If Jinja’s async mode is enabled (by `enable_async=True`), uses